CarlosMasio/masher/README.md

 ### 2. Enter the Text to Hash

-The script will prompt you to enter the text you want to hash.
+The script will prompt you to enter the text you want to hash:

 ```
 ENTER TEXT TO HASH: